-Eribulin is injected into a vein through an IV.
+Eribulin is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Eribulin is usually given once per week for 2 weeks in a row, on days 1 and 8 of a 21-day treatment cycle.
-Your doctor will determine how long to treat you with eribulin.
+Eribulin is given in a 21-day treatment cycle.
+You may need to use the medicine only during the first 1 to 2 weeks of each cycle.
+Your doctor will determine how long to treat you with this medicine.

-Eribulin can lower blood cells that help your body fight infections and help your blood to clot.
+Eribulin can weaken (suppress) your immune system, and you may get an infection or bleed more easily.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.